GessicaNascimento/Project_CNAPP-Engine-Cloud-Infrastructure-Security-Laboratory/README.md

 # CNAPP Engine — Cloud Infrastructure Security Laboratory

-### Cloud-Native Security Platform for Infrastructure Protection, Distributed Systems and Software Engineering
+### A software engineering laboratory focused on cloud infrastructure, systems programming, software architecture and cloud-native security.

-A modular engineering project that explores the complete software stack—from operating system primitives and low-level programming to cloud-native applications deployed on AWS.
+A modular engineering project exploring the complete software stack—from operating system primitives and custom data structures to distributed systems and cloud-native applications deployed on AWS.

 ---